LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

 .. member:: bytes->importString(s::string, enc::string= ?)

    Imports a string parameter.
-A second parameter can specify the encoding (e.g.
-   "ISO-8859-1", "UTF-8") to use for the import.
+A second parameter can specify the character encoding (e.g. "ISO-8859-1", "UTF-8") to use for the import.

 .. member:: bytes->import8bits(p0::integer)